pingidentity/ldapsdk/README.md

 * If you'd rather not have the communication in public, send an email message to [ldapsdk-support@pingidentity.com](mailto:ldapsdk-support@pingidentity.com).

 * If you have a support contract with Ping Identity, you may get assistance with the LDAP SDK in the same way that you get support for other Ping Identity products.
 Contact [ldapsdk-support@pingidentity.com](mailto:ldapsdk-support@pingidentity.com) for more information about obtaining a support contract for the LDAP SDK.

+## Contributing to the UnboundID LDAP SDK for Java

+Ping Identity does not accept third-party code submissions.
+However, there are other ways that you can help, including submitting bug reports and feature requests.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for additional information.